1996 United States Senate election in Nebraska

 The 1996 United States Senate election in Nebraska was held on November 5, 1996.
 Incumbent Democratic U.S. Senator J. James Exon decided to retire instead of seeking a fourth term.
 Republican nominee Chuck Hagel won the open seat by 14 points, defeating incumbent Democratic governor Ben Nelson.
-Nelson would later be elected to Nebraska's other U.S. Senate seat in 2000 when Bob Kerrey retired and served alongside Hagel until 2009, when Hagel left the Senate after retiring.
+Nelson later held Nebraska’s other Senate seat from 2001 to 2013, serving alongside Hagel until he retired from the Senate in 2009.